txt/ase19/docs/review8.md

 ## Feature Model Logic

 1a.
-Assuming x,y, z and variable numbers 0,1,2, write down the DIMACS CNF formula for each of the following.Recall that  each line of the DIAMCNF is an "or" and all the lines are "and"ed together
+Assuming x,y, z and variable numbers 0,1,2, write down the DIMACS CNF formula for each of the following.
+Recall that  each line of the DIAMCNF is an "or" and all the lines are "and"ed together
 If any of the following are synonyms, write down (see "XXX" where "XXX" is the synonyms}